AlejandroParis/BranchingPolicies/README.md

 Branching policies are followed by rules that are established to maintain control over the project.
 They help to organize, to work in parallel and to solve any problem related to the structure of the project in a simpler way.
 Good branching policies together with a good team will do a better job.

-To know the advantages of a good branch policy, we will focus on two forms of work.
+To see the advantages of branch policies we will see two ways of working one with a light branch policy and another with a branch policy that is currently used by most companies in the industry.

 The Trunk-Based Development in which the entire team works in the same branch and only has the branch of releases separate, therefore when someone checks-in with wrong code everyone must wait for it to fix it in order to continue working.